denten-papers/xp-routledge/proposal.md

 is to answer two main questions: What are the digital humanities? and Why do they matter?
 The answer comes in presenting the reader with several exciting developments in the field.
-These developments generally fall into one of three categories, structuring the core of the book.
+These developments generally fall into one of three related categories, structuring the core of the book.
 In summarising the state of the field today, the reader will become familiar with its major organs of publication, conferences, and professional organizations.
 Throughout, I place an emphasis on the "DH way" of doings things, which complements traditional scholarship in emphasizing collaboration, project-based research,